Performed: January 26-February 5, 2017

 Featuring Joseph Ausanio, Megan Bowers, Jerry Durkin, Ian McCabe, Sarah Newhouse and Prentiss Standridge.

-Scenic Design by Terry Cermak, Lighting & Projection Design by Tony Penna, and Costume Design by Jenny Zmarzly.
+Scenic Design by Terry Cermak, Lighting & Projection Design by Tony Penna, Sound Design by Cjristopher Wilson and Costume Design by Jenny Zmarzly.

 Photos courtesy of thefrenchguyphotography.